vasconeves/vasconeves.github.io/_posts/2024-02-24-observational-and-experimental-studies-in-CT.md

 mathjax: true
 ---

+# Resume
+---

 In this post I will present two different types of clinical trials: a discrete variable example and a continuous variable example showcasing a few different approaches on how to tackle these kinds of problems.
 It is also a good opportunity to present some fundamental statistical concepts.
 Towards the end we will revisit the Mammography study using this time the likelihood ratio approach and the last section will highlight the importance of doing p-value corrections when dealing with multiple hypothesis.

+# Mammography study - a discrete variable example
 ---

-# Mammography study - a discrete variable example

 Here I will demonstrate how we can analyze data from observational studies using a mammography study as an example.